 A Registered Investment Advisor is not supposed to pitch products, strategies or securities transactions with the idea that “this will be a win-win for both of us.”
 The client’s best interest comes first and it is the only interest that matters.

 Retirement plan sponsors must also meet fiduciary standards.
 If you sponsor a retirement plan for your workers, then you are by definition a fiduciary.
 So says the Department of Labor.
 If you violate fiduciary standards, you may be found personally liable and responsible for restoring any losses to the plan or profits from improper use of plan assets.5

 If you have hired a third-party administrator (TPA) to help you with your plan, you need to understand whether or not that TPA will assume any share of fiduciary responsibilities.
 Most TPAs will not.6,7

 How can you tell if a TPA will?
 Look at the contract you sign.
 Look for language (in the fine print) stating that the individual or firm recognizes that it will act as a fiduciary under ERISA and the Advisers Act when offering advice to plan participants.
 If the TPA exercises discretion and control over the retirement plan or some aspect of it, then it could be defined as a fiduciary.

 Seek strong standards.
 When you enter an advisory arrangement with a financial professional or financial consulting firm, the agreement you sign should tell you whether the advisor is held to a suitability standard or a fiduciary standard.
 In the opinion of many investors and financial professionals, a fiduciary standard clearly amounts to a higher standard.

 We are a Utah, fee-based, Registered Investment Advisor firm.

-If you or someone you know needs help managing retirement assets or need help setting up an investment savings plane feel free to give us a call.
+If you or someone you know needs help managing retirement assets or needs help setting up an investment savings plan feel free to give us a call.